Emiliano Bonazzoli: Budapest Honvéd

 In January 2014, Bonazzoli was signed by the Hungarian League club, Budapest Honvéd FC.

 Este

-In July 2014, Bonazzoli was signed by the Hungarian League club, A.C.
-Este.
+In July 2014, Bonazzoli was signed by the Hungarian League club, AC Este.

 Miami Fusion

 In May 2015, Bonazzoli was signed by the National Premier Soccer League club, Miami Fusion FC.

 Siena

 In July 2015, Bonazzoli was signed by the Lega Pro club, Siena.

 Cittadella

-On 29 December 2015 Bonazzoli was signed by fellow third level club Cittadella after being released by Siena.
+On 29 December 2015, Bonazzoli was signed by fellow third-tier club Cittadella after being released by Siena.

 International career

-Bonazzoli was a member of Italy's U-18 team (now called U19 team) at the 1996 UEFA European Under-18 Championship Final tournament, the Italy U-21 team that won the 2002 European Under-21 Football Championship.
+Bonazzoli was a member of Italy's U-18 team (now called U19 team) at the 1996 UEFA European Under-18 Championship Final tournament, the Italy U-21 team that won the 2002 UEFA European Under-21 Championship.
 He was first called up for the Italy squad in September 2006 for Euro 2008 qualifying qualification matches against Lithuania and France, but did not play in any of those.
 He finally made his international debut in a friendly against Turkey on 15 November 2006.